mambucodev/freedom-os/README.md

 # Custom Vib Image

+> Hey, I'm mambuco.
+This is a VanillaOS Custom Image made for my own necessities.
+It's not a public project or anything.

 This template repository is a starting point for creating custom [Vib images](https://github.com/Vanilla-OS/Vib) on top of the [official Vanilla OS images](https://images.vanillaos.org) like [desktop image](https://github.com/Vanilla-OS/desktop-image).
 It contains a basic recipe and an example module to get you started.

 > [!TIP]